Karumi/BothamUI/README.md

 #### ViewController Instantiation

-In the example a Service Locator in order to instantiate view controllers, but you can also use [Swinject](https://github.com/Swinject/Swinject) or others DI frameworks.
+In the example a Service Locator is used in order to instantiate view controllers, but you can also use [Swinject](https://github.com/Swinject/Swinject) or others DI frameworks.

 ```swift
 class ServiceLocator {